mscharley/mscharley.github.io/_posts/2014-01-13-introducing-jekyll-compass.markdown

 priority: 0.7
 ---

-That's right, I wrote a plugin for Jekyll.
+That's right, [I wrote a plugin for Jekyll][jekyll-compass].
 Jekyll is the static site generator I use for this very website, and I was sick of orchestrating Compass around Jekyll.
-Now, Compass sings to my own tune.
+[Now, Compass sings to my own tune][readme].
 Specifically, this is a generator plugin for Jekyll which will take your directory of Sass or Compass files in a `_sass` folder inside your source folder and output the results directly into your `_site` output folder.
 It will run automatically whenever your site is built by Jekyll, so it will always be up to date.
 For example, a run of this site might look like this:

 {% highlight console %}
 $ jekyll build